Destination, hotel name or experience

 The Maremma and Castello di Vicarello

-The southern Tuscan coast and its inland hills carry a different register from the more famous wine country to the north — wilder, less Chianti-postcard, with the Tyrrhenian Sea visible from the higher properties and a pace that's run more or less unchanged for centuries.
-Montalcino and Pitigliano are the wine and Etruscan anchors inland; the Argentario promontory the beach destination.
+The southern coast and its inland hills carry a different feel from the famous wine country to the north — wilder, less Chianti-postcard, with the sea visible from the higher properties and a pace barely changed in centuries.
+Montalcino and the Etruscan tufa town of Pitigliano are the inland landmarks; the Argentario promontory is the beach.

-Castello di Vicarello sits on a Maremma hilltop near Poggi del Sasso, midway between Rome and Florence — a 12th-century castle that Aurora and Carlo Baccheschi Berti restored across eighteen years from the 1980s.
-The forty-hectare estate produces the family's own organic red wine and olive oil.
-Seven rooms and suites, hand-curated with art and antiques the family collected over decades of global travel.
-The infinity pool faces the open countryside; rooftop dinners run by candlelight under the Tuscan stars.
+Castello di Vicarello sits on a Maremma hilltop near Poggi del Sasso, midway between Rome and Florence — a 12th-century castle, once a fortress of the Republic of Siena, that Carlo and Aurora Baccheschi Berti found as a ruin in the 1980s and restored over more than a decade, opening in 2003.
+The forty-hectare estate produces the family's own organic wine and olive oil.
+There are ten individually designed suites and a two-bedroom villa, furnished with the art and antiques the family gathered over decades of travel, and two marble pools — a travertine infinity pool over the valley and a green-marble wellness pool in the olive grove.
+Rooftop dinners run by candlelight.
 Fifty minutes to Siena, an hour to Montalcino, an hour to the coast.

 The Mugello and Tenuta Le Tre Virtù

-The Apennine foothills directly north of Florence are the agricultural Tuscany the wine-country travellers miss.
-The Medici family's original villa di villeggiatura estates are here.
-The hills are gentler than the Val d'Orcia, the towns smaller and less filtered, the food traditions closer to the source.
+The Apennine foothills directly north of Florence are the agricultural Tuscany that wine-country travellers miss.
+This was Medici home ground — Cosimo the Elder bought land here in 1420, and the family's earliest castles, Cafaggiolo and Trebbio, stand nearby.
+The hills are gentler than the Val d'Orcia, the towns smaller and less filtered, the food closer to the source.

-The Val di Cecina south-west of Florence is the lesser-photographed Tuscan wine zone, running into the Maremma coastal hills.
-The medieval village of Castelfalfi sits at its heart — continuously inhabited since the eighth century, now restored from its medieval bones as a working agricultural estate.
+The hills south-west of Florence, running towards Volterra and the Maremma, are a lesser-photographed Tuscan wine zone.
+The medieval village of Castelfalfi sits at their heart, near Montaione — an entire borgo, gathered around a castle and a 13th-century church, restored from its medieval bones as a working estate.

-Toscana Resort Castelfalfi is the larger-scale option in our Tuscany collection — the restored village itself, with two hotels (Il Castelfalfi and Hotel La Tabaccaia), private villas, two restaurants, an eighteen-hole golf course, and the estate's own wine production.
-The editorial point is the integration with a continuously inhabited medieval village rather than the more typical single-restored-country-house model.
-Suits travellers who want estate-scale facilities (the golf, the spa, the multiple dining options) alongside the rural Tuscan setting.
+Toscana Resort Castelfalfi is the larger-scale option in our Tuscany collection: the restored village itself, reopened in 2024, with around 140 rooms across a main hotel and the historic Tabaccaia, private villas, several restaurants, a 27-hole golf course and the estate's own organic winery and oil.
+The point of it is the integration with a living medieval village rather than the single-restored-country-house model that defines most of the region.
+It suits travellers who want estate-scale facilities — the golf, the RAKxa spa, the choice of kitchens — alongside the rural Tuscan setting, and it makes a natural base for Florence, Pisa, Siena, Volterra and San Gimignano alike.

 Icon of Here for You